Get some great refreshment with this Agua de Pina Recipe! Fresh pineapple in liquid form – amazing!

 2) You will get A LOT of pulp when you blend a pineapple.
 I usually blend the initial batch with about 2 cups water.

 3) Then I pour 2 more cups in before straining.
-See the difference in these pictures?
-The additional water helps the pulp separate better from the juice.
+See the difference in these two pictures above?
+The additional water added after the blend helps the pulp separate better and more quickly from the juice.
 Then you can just skim the majority of the froth off of the top and then pour the rest through a mesh sieve.
 Easy!

 What are you waiting for?
 Go and make some of this!